flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 - This is the length of the portion of the runway available for takeoff.
 It will be entered automatically after entering the runway number.
 Be aware that this information comes from the MSFS 2020 runway length data and may not always be accurate.
 We recommend that you check the TORA distance with the airport 10-9 (or 10-9A) chart as shown in the examples that follow, especially if you plan an intersection departure.
 You should also reduce the TORA if you start on the runway since MSFS 2020 typically places the airplane well forward of the beginning of the TORA.
 - If you enter a TORA that is less than the MSFS 2020 runway length, the difference will be shown at a TO Shift (takeoff shift) value in the replica of the MCDU takeoff performance page on the right side of the calculator.

+!!! warning "TO Shift - Not Yet Implemented"
-This is for information only at this point.
-You should not try to enter this value into the actual MCDU.
+    This is for information only at this point since the TO Shift entry in the MCDU Takeoff Perf Page is not yet implemented.

 **Entry Angle**